Jolla: Support

-The long support period of Sailfish OS for the Jolla 1 is remarkable.
-The phone was provided with a total of 34 updates and upgrades for a period of 7 years.
-This is especially remarkable considering the small size of Jolla Oy compared to Apple or Samsung.
+The original Jolla phone was provided with a total of 34 updates and upgrades for 7 years.

 AppSupport

-AppSupport uses a Linux Container (LXC) to run an Android-like environment within an embedded Linux system.
+AppSupport uses a Linux Container (LXC) to run an Android-like environment within an embedded Linux system, synchronizing contacts and launchers and bridging notifications, media controls and libraries, cameras and networks with the host system, resulting in a highly integrated app environment.
+Although designed for SailfishOS, it has been ported to in-car entertainment systems, and unofficially to other mobile operating systems.

 Jolla's November 2022 whitepaper claimed a 99.4% pass rate on the Android Compatibility Test Suite, at about 97% of the performance of an Android Open Source Project environment.
-As of that date, AppSupport could emulate Android versions up to Android 10 (API 29, released in September 2019) and install unmodified APK files.
+As of that date, AppSupport supports Android versions up to Android 10 (API 29, released in September 2019) and install unmodified APK files.

+With the upcoming release of SailfishOS 5 in February 2025, AppSupport supports API 33 (Android 13).